dineshvaishnav8890/Task2/README.md

-# 🚀 DevOps CI/CD Pipeline – Task 2 (Elevate Labs Internship)
+# 🚀 DevOps CI/CD Pipeline – Task 2

 Welcome!
 This project demonstrates a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline using **Jenkins**, **Docker**, and **Python Flask**.
 It was created as part of **Task 2** for my **DevOps internship at Elevate Labs**.